jorge2412/DataLake2/Big Data and Analytics/Azure HDInsight/Session 3 - Hands On/HDInsight Hadoop HOL.md

 The following are required to complete this hands-on lab:

 - An active Microsoft Azure subscription, or [sign up for a free trial](http://aka.ms/WATK-FreeTrial)
 - Windows users need to install	[PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html), an open-source SSH client for Windows.
-Install the latest full package that includes PuTTY and PSCP.
-The easiest way to do this is to download and run the MSI installer.
-When you run the installer, note the directory where the tools are installed.
-The default location is "C:\Program Files (x86)\PuTTY".
+Install the latest full package using the MSI installer.

 ---
 <a name="Exercises"></a>